 Best Mail Order Mattresses of 2022: Reviews and Buyer’s Guide

 Shopping online for your necessities is becoming more and more common, so much so that you can find all sorts of mattresses online at all kinds of prices.
-Mail order mattresses—also called bed in a box mattresses—are mattresses that are sold online and shipped right to your door.
+Mail order mattresses—also called mattress in a boxes—are mattresses that are sold online and shipped right to your door.

 It’s normal to be a bit skeptical about buying a mattress online if you’ve never done so before.
 However, most online mattress brands are aware of this and are sure to offer generous sleep trials and return policies so you feel comfortable shopping online.